CC22-HO01-TravelokaSigapore-HotelRanks/Hotel-Ranking-Calculation-Endpoint/README.md

 ![image](https://user-images.githubusercontent.com/61568092/169698039-9f596f8f-895e-48b8-8a6a-3f0c0e123476.png)

 ## Trending Recommendation API
-Trending Recommendation endpoint is based on the number of reviews and its average rating with the formulation of then end score: number of reviews * (average rating * 1.2)
+Trending Recommendation endpoint is based on the number of reviews and its average rating with the formulation of then end score: number of reviews * (average rating * 1.2), the output would be a list of Hotel ID sorted from having the best to the worst score

 | Endpoint                     | Input                      | Output                                                           |
 |------------------------------|----------------------------|------------------------------------------------------------------|